kaylahendrickson/garden/content/blog/2023-03-27-notes-on-mediation-analsis-in-r/index.markdown

 Our research question is: *how much of my hangover is due to the fact that alcohol consumption disrupts my sleep?*

-In terms of the DAG - we're interested in disentangling pathway 'b' to 'c' from the 'total effect'.
-Pathway 'a' would be all the other causal mechanisms by which beer consumption can cause a hangover (again, like dehydration).
+In terms of the graph - we're interested in disentangling pathway 'a' to 'b' from the 'total effect'.
+Pathway 'c' would be all the other causal mechanisms by which beer consumption can cause a hangover (again, like dehydration, but this pathway is not mechanism specific).

 ## A detour through terminology

 One of the challenging parts about learning mediation analysis is the jargon associated with all the ways to break down the 'total effect' into alternate pathways.
 What is the difference between the 'natural direct effect' and the 'controlled direct effect'?
 What about the 'average casual mediated effect'?
 It's the kind of thing that you think you understand right up until you have to say it in your own words.
 Which explains how I'm feeling about it right now...

 To start simply, the __direct effect__ is how much beer consumption is causing a hangover without going through an intermediary step.It's no secret that alcohol isn't good for you.
 According to the [Mayo Clinic website](https://www.mayoclinic.org/diseases-conditions/hangovers/symptoms-causes/syc-20373012#:~:text=Alcohol%20increases%20the%20production%20of,mood%20disturbances%20and%20even%20seizures.), alcohol irritates the lining of your stomach, which can cause pain, nausea, or vomiting.
-For the purposes of this example, we'll consider this a direct effect, or part of pathway 'a' in the DAG.
+For the purposes of this example, we'll consider this a direct effect, or part of pathway 'c' in the DAG.

 __Indirect effects__, in contrast, are effects that go through the mediator of interest.
 They are called 'indirect' because without a change in the mediator, you don't see a subsequent change in the outcome.
 Intuitively, you would expect a total effect to be able to be broken down into a set of indirect effects and a leftover direct effect, assuming your understanding of the causal structure is correct.

 This is where it starts to get complicated.
-The problem is that when you want to quantify the relationship between the exposure and outcome variables, it's _dependent on_ the distribution of the mediator variable.
+The problem is that when you want to quantify the relationship between the exposure and outcome variables, it's _dependent on_ the value of the mediator variable.

-So what should that be?
+So, what should the mediator value be?
 Here are two common approaches:

 #### Controlled Effects

 A "controlled (in)direct effect" is the effect the exposure has on the outcome when the mediator is held to a specific value.
-This may be most useful and intuitive when we are trying to quantify how well an intervention works to create a desired outcome.
+This may be most useful and intuitive when thinking in terms of an experiment, or when we are trying to quantify how well an intervention works to create a desired outcome.
 For me, I want to know if I sleep at least 9 hours, does it make my hangover decrease or go away?
 I might (in-advisably) test that by drinking different amounts of beer each night, but getting 9 hours of sleep every night.
 I have "controlled" my mediator, and am seeing how the exposure affects the outcome under those conditions.
-If my original hypothesis is correct, that lack of sleep is an important mediator in the causal system, then we should observe a significant decrease in my hangover symptoms from baseline.
+If my original hypothesis is correct - that lack of sleep is an important mediator in the causal system - then we should observe a significant decrease in my hangover symptoms from baseline.
 As a result, controlled (in)direct effects are often useful in designing interventions or making policy decisions.

 ![](dag2.png)